 If you have not received a link to OLAF within two days after registering in Studielink, contact the RSM Admissions Office.
 Also check your spam/junk folder to make sure that our message has not been filtered out.

-You will log into OLAF in with your ERNA credentials, which you have received by email after your Studielink registration.
-An ERNA consists of your Student Number+ Initials (for example firstname.lastname@example.org) & a password.
-If you didn't receive your ERNA, please inform the Erasmus University Support Centre (USC): email@example.com
+You will log into OLAF in with your ERNA credentials, which you have received by email after your Studielink registration for the bachelor programme in International Business Administration (IBA).
+You cannot be considered for the selection process if you submit an application in OLAF without registering for IBA in Studielink.
+An ERNA consists of your Student Number+ Initials (for example email@example.com) & a password.
+If you didn't receive your ERNA, please inform the Erasmus University ICT Servicedesk: firstname.lastname@example.org

 In OLAF you will be asked to fill in your